-The qualitative standard for the Paramedic program requires that a student achieve the minimum CGPA of 3.0 or better when evaluated at the end of each semester.
-At completion of the program, the student must have a CGPA of at least 3.0 in order to graduate from the Paramedic Program.
+The qualitative standard for the SAC program requires that a student achieve a minimum CGPA of 2.00 or better for the first semester in the program.
+When evaluated at the end of each semester, a student must achieve the CGPA listed in the diagram below at the end of the corresponding semester.
+Upon completing the program, SAC students must have a CGPA of at least 2.48 to graduate from the SAC Program.